WeiXuanYou/hello-world/README.md

 # hello-world

-This site was built using [google paga](https://translate.google.com/).
+This site was built using
 My name is WeiXuan You